Skip to main content

 Target Population

-Nulliparous birthing patients with a term, singleton baby in a vertex presentation:
+Nulliparous women with a term, singleton baby in a vertex presentation:

 • Nulliparous = first delivery/birth or Para Zero (Para Zero defined as no history of a previous pregnancy that reached at least 20 weeks gestation),